 Check the Pressure

-You’ll want to know how much pressure currently is in the tire before you try and inflate it with air.
+You’ll want to know how much pressure the tire is before you try to inflate it with air.
 The best way to do this is to use a pressure gauge.

 Some bicycle pumps have a pressure gauge on them.